Spousal Support and Alimony: U.S. Legal Standards and Types

 - [ ] Final decree incorporates order — The support award is embedded in the final divorce decree and becomes enforceable as a court judgment.

 - [ ] Modification proceedings (future) — Either party may return to court if circumstances change substantially, initiating a process governed by post-divorce modification proceedings.
+Increases in Social Security income attributable to the repeal of the WEP or GPO under the Social Security Fairness Act of 2023 may be raised as a basis for modification in applicable cases.

 Reference table or matrix